postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/matching-algorithm.md

 To match an incoming request with the closest matching example, Postman uses the following algorithm.

-### 1. Expected response format
+### 1. Fetch all examples

-The mock service fetches the examples and converts them into Postman response objects using the [Postman Collection SDK](/docs/developer/collection-sdk/).
+The mock service fetches all examples in the mocked collection and converts them into Postman response objects using the [Postman Collection SDK](/docs/developer/collection-sdk/).
 If the conversion process fails for an example, resulting in a response that isn't in the expected format, the example is removed from the matching process.

+The mock service also fetches the environment associated with the mock server (if there is one).
+Collection variables and environment variables in the examples are then populated with data.

-### 2. HTTP method
+### 2. Filter by HTTP method

-Any responses that aren't the same HTTP method type are removed from the matching process.
-For example, if the mock request you sent was `POST` to `https://M1.mock.pstmn.io/test`, all saved examples for which the method type isn't `POST` are disregarded.
+Any responses that aren't the same HTTP method type as the incoming request are removed from the matching process.
+For example, if the mock request was `POST` to `https://M1.mock.pstmn.io/test`, all saved examples for which the method type isn't `POST` are disregarded.

+### 3. Filter by custom header

+The matching algorithm checks any custom headers passed in the request in the following order:

+* If the `x-mock-response-code` header is provided, the algorithm filters out all examples that don't have a matching response status code.
+* If the `x-mock-response-id` header is provided, the algorithm filters out all examples that don't have a matching response ID.
+If no example is found matching the ID, an error is returned.
+* If the `x-mock-response-name` header is provided, the algorithm filters out all examples that don't have a matching name.
+If more than one example has the same name, Postman sorts the examples by ID and returns the example that comes first in the list.

-### 3. Filter by URL
+### 4. Filter by URL

 The matching process examines each saved example and iterates over every possibility.
 The algorithm compares the `path` of the request with the `path` of the example.
 If the request's URL is `https://M1.mock.pstmn.io/test` and the example's URL is `https://google.com/help`, the algorithm compares `/test` with `/help`.
 In this case the paths don't match, so the corresponding example is removed from the matching, and the algorithm moves to the next example.
 While comparing URLs, a step-by-step matching process is performed.
 Each completed step reduces the matching threshold of the current example response.